CyanCoding/CyanCoding/README.md

 I'm CyanCoding aka Camden Mac Leod!

 I'm a hobbyist teen coder with 6 years of experience in over 20 different languages.
 I mostly build small projects, but I am expanding and learning new systems like Xamarin, QT, and UWP.
-I like to code on Windows 10 in C# and C++.
-I also sometimes use Ubuntu Linux.
-Currently I'm running Ubuntu 20.04.2 LTS on my main PC.
+I like to code on Windows 11 in Go, C#, and C++.
+I also sometimes use different Linux.
+I'm a bit of a distro hopper, so I enjoy trying different Linux distros.

 I hope to get a major in CPU engineering and Business and work at Microsoft. 👨‍💻